xendogetoken/xendoge/README.md

 - The contract has a fixed cap of 50 billion XENDoge tokens.
 - Users can burn their `XEN` tokens to redeem `XENDoge` tokens.
-- The smart contract has a donation address where a portion of the ether sent during the burning process is sent.
+- The smart contract has a donation address where ether sent during the burning process is sent.
 - The contract implements a bonus system that rewards early adopters.
 - The smart contract is open-source and licensed under the MIT License.